 Ryan: Peer-to-peer lenders have been overwhelmingly chipper in the wake of Brexit.
 The uncertainty it has created has caused a lot of banks to pull back from certain niches, which heightens demand for some specialist peer-to-peer platforms (in the bridging space, for example).
 The biggest small business lender in the P2P space Funding Circle has posted consecutive monthly origination records over the past few months, showing that demand for its services among borrowers is undiminished.
 The cutting of the base rate to the historic low of 0.25 per cent has led a number of peer-to-peer platforms to adjust their rates accordingly, in order to remain competitive in core markets, without having to compromise on credit quality.
 This lowers the interest rates available to investors, but results in a cheaper cost of funding for borrowers.

-2. There’s a lot of discussion on risks for lenders, is there any risks for borrowers?
+2. There is a lot of discussion on risks for lenders, are there any risks for borrowers?

 Ryan: The primary risks for borrowers are clarity and comprehension.
 Not all peer-to-peer lending and alternative finance products are straight forward.
 Some platforms offer bog-standard term-loans, with monthly repayments - others offer credit facilities, merchant cash advances, or selective invoice finance.
-In each case, it's important that businesses are aware of exactly what kind of facility they're taking on, how repayments work, and what will happen if they're unable to repay.
-Small business lending is not regulated, after all, in the way that consumer credit is - so it's up to borrowers to seek out the most reputable peer-to-peer lenders for themselves.
+In each case, it is important that businesses are aware of exactly what kind of facility they are taking on, how repayments work, and what will happen if they are unable to repay.
+Small business lending is not regulated, after all, in the way that consumer credit is - so it is up to borrowers to seek out the most reputable peer-to-peer lenders for themselves.
 Referral platforms - particularly those mandated by the bank referral scheme - can help here.

 3. Finally, if someone is new to P2P – what general advice would you give them?